bhisaac/5eFP/5eFP-SRD.md

 **_Loading._** Because of the time required to load this weapon, you can fire only one piece of ammunition from it when you use an action or reaction to fire it, regardless of the number of attacks you can normally make.

-**_Multi-Use._** This weapon can be used multiple times, but each time it is used, there is a chance it will deplete, like ammunition.
-Each time you attack with a multi-use weapon and roll a 1, the multi-use weapon depletes, indicated by turning the weapon card sideways or otherwise marking it as depleted.
-If your multi-use weapon is already depleted, you have only one left, represented by turning the card upside down or marking a 1 next to the weapon.
-After using the last multi-use weapon, discard the weapon.
-Drawing the multi-use weapon from a quiver, case, or other container is part of the attack.
+**_Multi-Use._** Drawing the multi-use weapon from a quiver, case, or other container is part of the attack.

 **_Range._** A weapon that can be used to make a ranged attack has a range in parentheses after the ammunition or thrown property.
 The range lists the weapon’s normal range in squares.
 You may make a ranged attack beyond the weapon's normal range, but doing so imposes disadvantage on the attack roll.